Junior Preparatory School Staff

 My approach to learning involves creating a positive, happy, fun and secure space where learning is integrated, hands-on and differentiated.

 Over the years I have come to firmly believe that teachers should expect remarkable things from the children in their care.
 If you believe they can, they will.

-I was born and raised in Johannesburg and have only ever been abroad once.
-I matriculated at St Peter’s College in 2013 and went straight into studying.
-I am currently studying a B.Ed in Foundation Phase teaching through UNISA.
+I was born and raised in Johannesburg and have only been abroad once.
+I matriculated from St Peters College in 2013 and went straight into studying.
+I completed my B.Ed in Foundation Phase teaching in 2017.

 I have always been very passionate about teaching.
 I have a love for learning and for teaching young children.
 I enjoy giving every bit of knowledge I have to the children in my care and this drives my passion.

 I am a very patient and kind-hearted person who loves to help out wherever it is needed.
 Being creative is one of my strongest points, I am also very organized and I like to follow a daily routine.

 The future of the world is in my classroom today.- Ivan Welton Fitzwater